Ricki-Lee, Tim & Joel: Meshel, Tim & Marty

+Kate, Tim & Marty

+In November 2013, it was announced that Kate Ritchie will replace Meshel Laurie replacement and joined the show in January 2014.

 In October 2015, Kate, Tim and Marty won Best Networked Program at the Australian Commercial Radio Awards (ACRAs).
 The team was successful at the ACRA's in 2016 and 2017 as well by taking out the award for Best On-Air Team for FM radio in a metropolitan area.

 In 2018, The fifth year of Australia's number one national Drive show, Kate, Tim and Marty will be expanding its reach and simulcasting each episode on 48 regional FM stations from Grant Broadcasters, Ace Radio, Broadcast Operations Group, Red FM and Snow FM.
 Other popular Nova show Fitzy and Wippa has been broadcasting in most of these markets since 2014.

+Kate, Tim & Joel

-On 24 July 2020, Marty Sheargold announced his resignation from the show and his last show will be on 11 September.
+On 24 July 2020, Marty Sheargold announced his resignation from the show and his last show was on 11 September.
 Joel Creasey was later announced as Sheargold's replacement and commenced on 14 September.

+Ricki-Lee, Tim & Joel

-In March 2023, Nova announced that Ricki-Lee Coulter will replace Kate Ritchie permanently.
-Coulter had been filling in for Ritchie since October 2022.
+In March 2023, Nova announced that Ricki-Lee Coulter, who had been filling in for Kate Ritchie since October 2022, would replace Ritchie permanently.